ondrahladik/APRS-WX-Station/README.md

 # Installation
 Be the first to check out this project's [wiki](https://github.com/ondrahladik/APRS-WX-Station/wiki) page.

 Use the Arduino IDE to upload the codes (APRS-WX-Station.ino) to your ESP8266.
 Before compiling and uploading, make sure you have all the necessary libraries installed.

+After successfully uploading and connecting your WX station's power, ESP will start broadcasting WiFI named WX-Station-AP, no password is needed to connect.